kalouantonis/FileShortener/README.md

 2. directory-tree

 ## Usage
-1. Install directory-tree with `cabal install directory-tree`
-2. Compile with `make`.
+1. Compile with `make`.
 The build files along with the executable will be in the `build` directory.
-3. Run with `shortener /path/with/files`
+2. Run with `shortener /path/with/files`

 ##TODO
 1. Recursively walk file tree